 MP for East Wiltshire

-Declares seven financial interests, including land and property (UK and overseas), miscellaneous interests, gifts/benefits/hospitality from UK sources, and visits outside the UK.
+Kruger has seven declared financial interests, including miscellaneous entries, land and property (within or outside the UK), gifts, benefits and hospitality from UK sources, and visits outside the UK.

 Generated 21 February 2026